-Gabbard has her champions.
-Left wing progressive commentators Jimmy Dore and Lee Camp are in her corner while centre left commentator Tim Poole is also a vigorous supporter.
+Left wing progressive commentators Jimmy Dore and Lee Camp are in her corner.
+Centre left commentator Tim Poole is also a vigorous supporter.
 Many Republican voters have also shown an appreciation for Gabbard’s foreign policy views.
-Which if you cut to the chase aren’t all that different to JFK’s – but her support is limited to those who are actively engaged in the political debate, while many Democrat voters know only what mainstream media allow them to hear.
-Indeed, the only place that Gabbard appears to get a fair hearing in mainstream media is the occasional interview she does with Tucker Carlson, where they both acknowledge that they agree about very little other than the need to not be involved in meaningless wars.
+Which if you cut to the chase aren’t all that different to JFK’s .
+But her support is limited to those who are actively engaged in the political debate.
+Many Democrat voters know only what mainstream media allow them to hear.
+Indeed, the only place that Gabbard appears to get a fair hearing in mainstream media is the occasional interview she does with Tucker Carlson.
+Both people acknowledge that they agree about very little other than the need to not be involved in meaningless wars.

 Naturally, Gabbard’s appearance on Fox News disturbs and alienates the rusted on DNC voters as well as the woke socialist take no prisoners hard core left that doesn’t want anything resembling debate.
 Everything she does alienates the very party she is said to represent.
 The concept of rational debate and discussion has become totally foreign.

 Barring some sort of outrageous scandal that saw most of the MSM media candidates eliminated from the race, Gabbard cannot win the DNC nomination.
 She must have known that when she nominated.